alexcasar/Data-Science-Climbing-Demo/README.md

 The data used for this exercise will be information regarding rock-climbers' profile and their climbing performance.
 Information was gathered using the following on-line survey https://forms.gle/dgZAkwvBHcoapj8D9 (feel free to answer it if you happen to be a rock-climber, to continue gathering data) so the data consist of real climbers' profiles.

+It is intended as an introductory showcase of data science pipeline in a real world scenario, in order to provide a little bit of guideline to those interested in data science but which do not know how to initially get into it.

+I hope someone finds it useful.

 ## Files

 ### Data Files